Amazon versus eBay – Where should you be selling your products?

 Both Amazon and eBay offer standard promotion tools such as discounts and bundles.
 The more interesting marketing tool to compare, however, is Pay-per-click advertising (PPC) and eBay’s equivalent, Promoted Listings.

 Amazon offers two PPC options to sellers: Sponsored Products and Sponsored Brands (former Headline Search Ads).
 While Sponsored Products appear in the organic search results (usually on top of the list), Sponsored Brand Ads are placed on top of the page.
 The difference is visible in the screenshot below:

 Sellers pay per click.
 You select your desired Cost-per-click (CPC) and based on the amount you pay as well as the relevancy of your product your ad appears in the search results.

 eBay’s equivalent to Sponsored Products is Promoted Listings.
 These appear within the organic search results as well as in various other places on the eBay website.
 However, Promoted Listings are not charged per click, but per sale. eBay sellers decide on a percentage of the sales price – and the higher the bid, the more often eBay will show the ad for relevant searches.
 Sellers only pay the fee if a customer buys a product within 30 days after clicking on the ad.
 This is how Promoted Listings look on the website:

 As of this summer, eBay has also introduced a PPC marketing tool, called Highline Search Ads.
 And as the name suggests, it is very similar to Amazon’s Sponsored Brands (previously Headline Search Ads).
 These ads appear on top of the search results and are charged per click.
 Here is what they look like:

 It seems that eBay is moving more and more towards Amazon’s marketing structure.
-However, looking at the search results, a major difference becomes apparent:

 Amazon is in the lead when it comes to the number of active customers. eBay charges the smaller fees.
 So which platform is more profitable?